alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 </div>
 ```

 What does this have to do with web components?
-In a nutshell web components are new tags that you define and encapsulate with in built functionality.
+In a nutshell web components are new tags that you define and encapsulate with built-in functionality.

-Imagine creating carousel above with a custom carousel tag like this:
+Imagine creating the carousel above with a custom carousel tag like this:

 ```HTML
 <frmwrk-slides time="5000">